redhat-et/edge-ocp-observability/edge/otel-collector-host-metrics/README.md

 To secure traffic from external OpenTelemetry Collector (OTC) to OpenShift OTC, you can use this [script](./mtls/generate_certs.sh) to create a CA and generate signed certificates for both the server (OpenShift OTC) and client (edge/external OTC).
-This script also creates the configmap, `mtls-certs`, in the observability namespace that is mounted in OpenShift OTC deployment below.
+This script also creates the secret, `mtls-certs`, in the observability namespace that is mounted in OpenShift OTC deployment below.

 ### RHEL machine